-So this week I had the evening of yelling at Chas and Sam about homework, ranting and raving, and being voted Most Unpopular Mother.
+So this week I had the evening of yelling about homework, ranting and raving, and being voted Most Unpopular Mother.
 I had told them there would be CONSEQUENSES!
 I didn't know what, but I would THINK OF SOMETHING if they didn't knuckle down and GET WITH THE PROGRAM!!

 "Wow, Sam, that means you can play all afternoon!
 Lucky you!" (bleh, bleh, bleh) (glare)

-I didn't say much to Chas about it.
+I didn't say much about it.
 "I forgot!"
 "Mmmm hmmmm."
-Chas is outdoorsy, highly energetic, and unfocused when not interested.
+My eldest is outdoorsy, highly energetic, and unfocused when not interested.

-On Saturday morning, Chas and Sam were supposed to fight in a Taekwondo tournament.
+On Saturday morning, the boys were supposed to fight in a Taekwondo tournament.
 It was all they could think about.
 They were looking forward to it.
-And on Saturday morning I told Chas that he would not be attending the tournament.
+And on Saturday morning I told him that he would not be attending the tournament.

 My Worst Mother Ever award is certain, folks.
 Give up, all you other hopefuls.